 The hopeful tale night-flowering jasmine – October (Bollywood, 2018)

-October is the month night-flowering jasmine, also called shiuli in Bengali, bloom.
+October is the month of night-flowering jasmine, also called shiuli in Bengali.
 And that is what the name of the leading character in the film is too, Shiuli.
 The thing about these flowers is that they are gone before you even know.
 They are pretty and fragile but have a short life.
 Yet they have a strong lingering smell that hovers in the air for a considerable time.
 Shiuli from the Bollywood film October was just like this flower – short-lived but still managed to linger in our souls for a little while.

 Varun Dhawan plays Dan, a cocky, irresponsible young hotel management intern who never does a thing properly.
 He messes up things putting him on the blacklist of his managers.
 But we still love Dan.